 - You receive a bill from your credit card company and send any amount that is at least the minimum payment.

 You should have no trouble paying any landlord this way if the third party sends your rent with a paper check.
 It’s the same as if it were coming straight from your own checkbook.

 If the company sends payments electronically, however, your landlord would need to register for an account so the money can be deposited.

 But charging rent with a third-party company is becoming popular.

-“We’ve seen a 50% increase in the number of Plastiq customers that are paying for rent with their credit card [in 2019] compared to 2018,” says Eliot Buchanan, co-founder and CEO of the consumer-to-business bill-paying company.
+Eliot Buchanan, co-founder and CEO of the consumer-to-business bill-paying company, noticed a 50% increase in the number of Plastiq customers paying for rent with their credit card from 2018 to 2019.

 Accepting credit cards for rent payments is a win-win, says Brian Davis, director of education for SparkRental.

 “Landlords and property managers who accept rent by credit card offer more flexibility for their renters, with an option to stay current on their rent even if their bank account is short on the first of the month,” says Davis.